Anderson-Lai/ib-notes/slchemistry/memorize.md

 ether - side chain has the suffix 'oxy' has a \~C-O-C~
 aldehyde - 'anal' comes first in the parent chain has a H-C=O at the beginning of the compound
 ketone - 'one' has a C=O in the **middle** of the compound
+carboxylic acid - 'oic' has OH-C=O at the start of compound
+ester - 'oate' has O-C=O, parent chain starts with the C=O carbon
+amide - 'amide' has a N-C=O, parent chain starts with the C=O carbon
+amine - 'amine' has N-C, parent chain is the longest carbon chain